 4.5 Personnel hygiene

-Detailed hygiene programmes should be established and adapted to the different needs within the factory.
+Detailed hygiene program should be established and adapted to the different needs within the factory.
 They should include procedures relating to the health, hygiene practices and clothing of personnel.
 These procedures should be understood and followed in a very strict way by every person whose duties take him into the production and control areas.
-Hygiene programmes should be promoted by management and widely discussed during training sessions.
+Hygiene program should be promoted by management and widely discussed during training sessions.

 All personnel should receive medical examination upon recruitment.
 It must be the manufacturer’s responsibility that there are instructions ensuring that health conditions that can be of relevance to the quality of products come to the manufacturer’s knowledge.
 After the first medical examination, examinations should be carried out when necessary for the work and personal health.